-Effective December 15, 2016, the Company entered into another non-cancellable operating lease with ARE, expiring on October 31, 2032, for laboratory and office facilities in New York.
+Effective December 15, 2016, the Company entered into a non-cancellable operating lease with ARE, expiring on October 31, 2032, for laboratory and office facilities in New York.
+ARE is an entity that is under common control by an entity that is a minority shareholder of the Company and whose CEO is a director of the Company.
 The lease provided for monthly base rent, including rent escalations, property management fees and rent holidays, plus operating expenses during the lease term.
 The Company recorded monthly rent expense on a straight-line basis from December 15, 2016 through October 31, 2032.
 On October 26, 2017, the lease was amended, whereby the lease would terminate on March 31, 2018 and only base rent and management fees in the aggregate amount of \$563,507 would be due from November 1, 2017 through March 31, 2018.
 Under the amendment, the Company issued a note to ARE in the amount of \$1,442,009, removed the balance of the deferred rent and accrued the future rent payments, all of which were recorded as rent expense at the time of the amendment, in accordance with ASC 420, Exit and Disposal Activities, as the Company had a cease use date as of the date of the amendment.
-The balance of deferred lease obligation, representing the difference between cash rent paid and straight-line rent expense, was \$0 as of December 31, 2017 and June 30, 2018,.
+The balance of deferred lease obligation, representing the difference between cash rent paid and straight-line rent expense, was \$0 as of December 31, 2017 and September 30, 2018.

-Total rent expense under this operating lease was \$0 and \$390,903 for the three-month periods ended June 30, 2018 and 2017, respectively.
+Total rent expense under this operating lease was \$0 and \$390,903 for the three-month periods ended September 30, 2018 and 2017, respectively.

-Total rent expense under this operating lease was \$0 and \$781,806 for the six-month periods ended June 30, 2018 and 2017, respectively.
+Total rent expense under this operating lease was \$0 and \$1,172,709 for the nine-month periods ended September 30, 2018 and 2017, respectively.